alberti42/Keynote-Progress-Bar/README.md

 ### 4.2.
 Commands and parameters<a id="usage-commands"></a>

 To configure the progress bar, add commands to the _Presenter Notes_ of your Keynote slides.
-The syntax for the commands is as follows.
+The syntax for the commands is as follows:

 ```plaintext
 {progress bar; command; parameter1=value1; parameter2=value2; ...}